DARMA-tasking/vt/docs/md/lb-manager.md

 To enable load balancing, the cmake flag \code{.cmake} -Dvt_lb_enabled=1
 \endcode should be passed during building.
-This also enables automatic instrumentation of collections.
+This also enables automatic instrumentation of work and communication performed by collection elements.

-The run a load balancer at runtime:
+To run a load balancer at runtime:
   - Pass `--vt_lb --vt_lb_name=<LB>` as a command line argument
   - Write a LB specification file `--vt_lb --vt_lb_file --vt_lb_file_name=<FILE>`

 \section lb-specification-file LB Specification File

-The LB specification file allows users to specify which load balance along with which LB-specific configuration parameters are passed to the load balancer instance for any given phase.
+The LB specification file allows users to specify which load balancer along with which LB-specific configuration parameters are passed to the load balancer instance for any given phase.
 The order of the LB phase specficiation lines in the file disambiguates lines---higher precedence for earlier lines.